Theme

 A broad OCR and document AI toolkit

-PaddleOCR is framed as a full document-processing toolkit rather than only a single OCR model, with the official materials covering text recognition, document parsing, structure-aware conversion, and downstream AI-ready extraction.
+PaddleOCR is framed as a full document-processing toolkit rather than only a single OCR model, with project materials covering text recognition, document parsing, structure-aware conversion, and downstream AI-ready extraction.

 Why it stands out